 After finishing up the XOXO Slouch Hat and the XOXO Cowl, I got my first follower request for a pattern!
 That’s when the XOXO Mitts came onto the scene.
 It got me thinking that there needed to be a few more pieces of this collection.
 And since I basically live with a messy bun, an ear warmer was definitely on my radar.
 So here we have the XOXO Ear Warmer!

 **This site contains affiliate links.
 I may receive a commission for items purchases from these links.
 This is a great way to support my small business AND get the items you need for your project!**

 This pattern is a spinoff of the ever-so popular XOXO Slouch Hat.
 This pattern uses crossed stitches and bobbles to mimic X’s and O’s.
 It’s worked completely in the round and cinched at the end to give it a cute, turban style.
 And like so many of my other patterns, it’s made in sizes Baby to Adult.
 I know that extra wide ear warmers are popular right now, so I included instructions on how to make the wide version as well.

 To make this crochet ear warmer, I used I Love This Yarn from Hobby Lobby.
-This is my go-to yarn for quick makes.
-Its nice, soft and a great value, plus it comes in lots of fun colors.
+This used to be my go-to yarn for quick makes because I live nearby.
+But lately I’ve been opting for Brava Worsted from WeCrochet.
+It’s nice, soft and a great value, plus it comes in lots of fun colors.
+Another favorite of worsted weight yarn of mine is Lion Brand Heartland.
 This pattern doesn’t use much, so it’s a great way to bust some scraps from your yarn stash.